fhiso/legacy-format/dates.md

 individuals' *ages* on their most recent birthday.
 A person recorded as 72 could have been born in 1807 or 1808.
-Because the *age* has been rounded down and is therefore somewhat *imprecise*, it is *recommended* that the *date* of birth be recorded as `ABT 1808` rather than `CAL 1808`.
+Because the *age* has been rounded down and is therefore somewhat *imprecise*, it is *recommended* that the *date* of birth be recorded as "`ABT 1808`" rather than "`CAL 1808`".

-{.note}  A `CAL` token might sometimes be an indicator that the *date* is of lower *reliability* than one without this token, all other things being equal, due to it not being directly stated.
+{.note}  A `CAL` token might sometimes be an indicator that the *date* is of lower *reliability* than one without this token, everything else being equal, due to it not being directly stated.

 {.ednote}  Should FHISO deprecate the `CAL` token and allow uses of it